Mark Boone Junior

-Mark Boone Junior (born Mark Heidrich; March 17, 1955) is an American character actor, best known for his TV roles as Bobby Munson in Sons of Anarchy (2008–2014) and Patrick "Pat" Brown in The Last Man on Earth (2016–2017), and film roles in Die Hard 2 (1990), Memento (2000), 2 Fast 2 Furious (2003) and Batman Begins (2005).
+Mark Boone Junior (born Mark Heidrich; March 17, 1955) is an American character actor, best known for his television roles as Bobby Munson in Sons of Anarchy (2008–2014) and Patrick "Pat" Brown in The Last Man on Earth (2016–2017), as well as his film roles in Die Hard 2 (1990), Memento (2000), 2 Fast 2 Furious (2003) and Batman Begins (2005).

 Early life and education

 Boone was born Mark Heidrich in Cincinnati, Ohio, to Ginny, a retired teacher, and Bob Heidrich, a former construction consultant.
-He grew up on Chicago's North Shore and attended the University of Vermont and played on the school's men's soccer team.
+He grew up on Chicago's North Shore and attended the University of Vermont, where he played on the men's soccer team.
 He moved to New York after college, where he started his career performing stand-up comedy with long-time friend Steve Buscemi.
 His stage name surname, Boone, is also his nickname; he chose it from a New York City war memorial.